gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 /opt/gitlab/embedded/bin/runsvdir-start &
 ```

+## gitlab-ctl reconfigure hangs while using AWS Cloudformation

+GitLab's systemd unit file by default uses `multi-user.target` for both `After`
+and `WantedBy` fields.
+This is done to ensure service runs after `remote-fs` and
+`network` targets, and thus GitLab will function properly.

+However, this interacts poorly with [cloud-init](https://cloudinit.readthedocs.io/en/latest/)'s
+own unit ordering, which is used by AWS Cloudformation.

+To fix this, users can make use of `package['systemd_wanted_by']` and
+`package['systemd_after']` settings in gitlab.rb to specify values needed for
+proper ordering.

+NOTE: **Note:**
+This should be done before first reconfigure done (that is, before the unit
+files are populated and runsvdir is started).

 [certificate link shell script]: https://gitlab.com/snippets/6285
 [script source]: https://www.madboa.com/geek/openssl/#verify-new
 [Change the default proxy headers section of nginx doc]: ../settings/nginx.md